 Thankfully, stock photo sites have raised their game as a result.
 And the days when stock images were synonymous with low-quality, cheesy photography is now long behind us.
 That said, stock photo sites are not all created equally.
 And so in this article, we've rounded up the very best, for quality and price.
 If you are looking specifically for moving images, then also check out separate guide to the best stock video sites (opens in new tab).

-Read on as we list the best stock photo sites of 2022, explain how each differs, and give you the facts and figures you need to choose between them.
+Read on as we list the best stock photo sites, explain how each differs, and give you the facts and figures you need to choose between them.